uio-bmi/VirMake/README.md

 ## checkv

 This folder contains all the checkV resulst grouped by what they were run on, and which sample it is.
 This includes vibrant, virsorter and the vOTUs.
-The interesting files here are the `quality_summary.tsv` which is the summarized result of CheckV for that run.
+The interesting files here are the `quality_summary.tsv` which is the summarized result of checkv for that run.
 And in the `filtered` folder, contains two files with only quality controlled contig names within `filtered_contigs` and their fasta sequence in `filtered_combined.fna`

 ## contig_stats